 Combined Sewer System (CSS) VPDES Permit

 The Virginia Department of Environmental Quality (DEQ) administers a portion of the federal program as the Virginia Pollutant Discharge Elimination System (VPDES) permit program, which is authorized under the State Water Control Law.
 The VPDES permit program includes the City's Combined Sewer System.

-Municipal Separate Storm Sewer System (MS4) VSMP Permit
+Municipal Separate Storm Sewer System (MS4) VPDES Permit

-The Virginia Department of Conservation and Recreation (DCR) implements the federal program through the Virginia Stormwater Management Program (VSMP) Permit Regulations, which is authorized by the Virginia Stormwater Management Act.
-DCR is responsible for the issuance, denial, revocation, termination and enforcement of individual and general permits for the control of stormwater discharges from municipal separate storm sewer systems (MS4s) and construction activities.
+The Virginia Department of Environmental Quality (DEQ) implements the federal program through the Virginia Stormwater Management Program (VSMP) Regulations, which is authorized by the Virginia Stormwater Management Act.
+DEQ is responsible for the issuance, denial, revocation, termination and enforcement of individual and general permits for the control of stormwater discharges from municipal separate storm sewer systems (MS4s) and construction activities.

 The purpose of the VSMP permit regulations is to protect water quality from urban pollution carried by stormwater into waters of the State.
 Stormwater runoff from urban areas may contain sediments, fertilizers, pesticides, bacteria, motor oil, and other pollutants generated by various land uses and human activities.
 When left uncontrolled, this pollution can result in the impairment or destruction of fish, wildlife, and aquatic life habitats; a loss in aesthetic value; and threats to public safety and health.

 To achieve these water quality goals, the permit requires the City to control the discharge of pollutants to the maximum extent practicable by creating a Stormwater Program Plan to address six minimum control measures (MCMs).
 Learn more about the City's MS4 program here.